-Luckily, many of the same disinfectants that eliminate the SARS-COV-2 virus in facilities and helps keep your buildings COVID clean, can also be used to combat the flu virus and other respiratory infection germs.
+Luckily, many of the same disinfectants that eliminate the SARS-COV-2 virus in facilities and help keep your buildings COVID-clean, can also be used to combat the flu virus and other respiratory infection germs.
 Since these steps for cleaning and disinfecting for health are already being implemented at facilities in the Northern Hemisphere, as long as those measures continue through the fall and winter months, it will help reduce the potential spread of all germs.

 This information and data could prove as good news for the U.S. and Europe.
 Many public health experts have worried about the increased strain hospitals and clinics may be under if multiple viral respiratory infections are occurring simultaneously in the fall and winter months.
 Experts feared the increase in seasonal pathogens could overwhelm hospitals and cause serious illness in young children and the elderly.

 The one negative is that since the Southern Hemisphere hasn’t had many cases, researchers have little evidence about how COVID-19 might influence the course of a flu outbreak.
 According to Science Magazine, beyond overwhelming hospitals and clinics, the big concern is coinfection—people getting COVID-19 and flu at once, says Ian Barr, deputy director of the World Health Organization Collaborating Centre for Reference and Research on Influenza in Melbourne, Australia.